 If you withdrew your deposit straight away you’d lose £4.95 + £1.80 for a total cost of £6.75 and you’d be left with £93.25.

-That seems steep to me just for moving money around online.
+That seems steep to us just for moving money around online.

-If you agree then I strongly suggest you check out my article on PayPal friendly bookmakers as you’ll not incur fee’s using Paypal at any stage.
+If you agree then we strongly suggest you check out this article on PayPal friendly bookmakers as you’ll not incur fee’s using Paypal at any stage.
+IF you’re not keen on PayPal then hit up our deposit options page for more choices.

 A Word On Entropay Safety Levels

-Whilst I do feel you pay too much to use Entropay for online betting I can’t find fault with the security and protection they offer their customers.
+Whilst we do feel you pay too much to use Entropay for online betting we can’t find fault with the security and protection they offer their customers.
 There are three main wins for Entropay in this department:

 1) Privacy – First up if you do use Entropay then whatever you do with your money will be fully private.
 You personal bank statement will just read money transferred to and from Entropay.
 Nothing betting related will appear.